 In past editions, more than a hundred art galleries and institutions participated, which means there is plenty to choose from.
 Among them, Casa Argentina, the Royal Academy of Spain, the University of Fine Arts of Rome and a long etcetera.
 When the dates are near, I recommend you take a look at the agenda if you are interested in art.

-7. Celebrate the day of St. Francis of Assisi at the church of San Francesco a Ripa
+7. Celebrate the day of St. Francis of Assisi in the church of San Francesco a Ripa

 This basilica is dedicated to Saint Francis of Assisi, since he stayed there for a few days when he went to Rome to visit the Pope.
 Because of its special link with this historical figure, a special event is usually held in his honor every October 4.

 What will the weather be like in Rome in October, will it be sunny or rainy?
 Knowing what the weather will be like in your destination is very important to be able to plan your trip to the letter.
 While in early October you can still feel the last traces of the warmth of September, if you travel at the end of the month you may be surprised by rain and lower temperatures.